Catering group Sodexo lifts forecasts on return to schools

-July 1 (Reuters) - French catering and food services group Sodexo (EXHO.PA) on Thursday raised its second-half revenue and profit margin forecasts, betting on the full reopening of schools in the Americas.
+(Reuters) - French catering and food services group Sodexo on Thursday raised its second-half revenue and profit margin forecasts, betting on the full reopening of schools in the Americas.

 The Paris-based company said it now expects an operating profit margin of 3.5% for the six months ended August 31, compared with 3.1% forecast earlier.